NickWaterton/gallery/README.md

 ```
 Where `cyborg` is a dark theme.
 The theme names are one of:
 `cerulian,cosmo,cyborg,darkly,flatly,journal,litera,lumen,lux,materia,minty,morph,pulse,quartz,sandstone,simplex,sketchy,slate,solar,spacelab,suerhero,united,vapour,yeti,zephyr,dark`

+You can checkout what the themes look like here https://bootswatch.com/

 **NOTE:** `dark` is not really a theme, when selected it just switches the caption display to white text on a black background.